slatedocs/slate/source/includes/_endpoint-variable.md

-show_counts | boolean | If true, show counts; if false, show percents include_missing | boolean | For categorical types only; if true, include missing categories include_noneoftheabove | boolean | For multiple response types only; if true, display a "none of the above" category in the requested summary or analysis
+show_counts | boolean | If true, show counts; if false, show percents include_missing | boolean | For categorical types only; if true, include missing categories include_noneoftheabove | boolean | For multiple response types only; if true, display a "none of the above" category in the requested summary or analysis rollup_resolution | string | For datetime variables, a unit to which data should be "rolled up" by default.
+See "resolution" above.

 #### PATCH